FAQ's by Travellers

 Yes, you can temporarily import your vehicle under temporary admission provided that the conditions applicable are satisfied. (e.g. you should furnish an adequate security to cover the duty, excise duty and taxes payable).

 However, you cannot import temporarily your vehicle under the ATA Carnet.
 Mauritius is not a signatory of the Annex C of the Istanbul Convention relating to the temporary admission of means of transport.
-But if the vehicle is imported for sporting (rally) purposes, you can use the ATA Carnet.

 Yes, you may bring prescribed medicine in your accompanied luggage and you can also import your medicine by post.
 Along with the medicine you should have the prescription from your doctor outlining what the medication is, the medical condition it is for, and the quantity you are expected to require for the duration of your stay and you should keep all the medication in its original packaging.